Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 	======   =========================================================
 	IRQ  0   Timer 0 (Not on bus)
 	IRQ  1   Keyboard (Not on bus)
-	IRQ  2   IRQ Controller 2 (Not on bus, nor does interrupt the CPU) IRQ  3   COM2
+	IRQ  2   IRQ Controller 2 (Not on bus, nor does interrupt the woke CPU) IRQ  3   COM2
 	IRQ  4   COM1
 	IRQ  5   FREE (LPT2 if you have it; sometimes COM3; maybe PLIP) IRQ  6   Floppy disk controller
-	IRQ  7   FREE (LPT1 if you don't use the polling driver; PLIP) IRQ  8   Realtime Clock Interrupt (Not on bus)
+	IRQ  7   FREE (LPT1 if you don't use the woke polling driver; PLIP) IRQ  8   Realtime Clock Interrupt (Not on bus)
 	IRQ  9   FREE (VGA vertical sync interrupt if enabled) IRQ 10   FREE